git-mad/GitMad-Heat-Map/README.md

     <li>Enter into the project.
 You will know when you do this once you see "Authentication", "Database", "Storage", and more on the left side of the screen.
 If you are having trouble entering into the project you can try clicking the Firebase logo in the top left and then clicking on the project.</li>
     <li>Click and enter the "Authentication" section.
 Click on the "Sign-In tab" (within the authentication section) and then enable email and password.</li>
     <li>Click and enter the "Database" section.
 Create a new database.
 Select test mode.</li>
+    <li>Make sure to go to the "Realtime Database", click rules, and make sure that both read and write are set to true.</li>
     <p>That should be everything we need to do on Firebase.
 Now we are going to actually link it to the project.</p>
     <li>In Android Studio click on "Tools" in the toolbar and within the dropdown select "Firebase".
 A sidebar should appear on the right side of the screen.</li>
     <li>Click on the dropdown arrow for "Realtime Database" and then "Save and retrieve data".</li>